mapproxy/mapproxy/doc/install.rst

 MapProxy is `registered at the Python Package Index <https://pypi.org/project/MapProxy/>`_ (PyPI).
 If you have Python 2.7.9 or higher, you can install MapProxy with::

-  sudo python -m pip install MapProxy
+  python -m pip install MapProxy

 This is really, easy `but` we recommend to install MapProxy into a `virtual Python environment`_.
 A ``virtualenv`` is a self-contained Python installation where you can install arbitrary Python packages without affecting the system installation.
 You also don't need root permissions for the installation.